daffainfo/AllAboutBugBounty/On Site Request Forgery.md

     <audio src="OUR_INPUT_HERE">
     <iframe src="OUR_INPUT_HERE">
     ```
-- We can control the filename (there are several requirements that must be met)
 - There is a sensitive endpoint that using the GET method

     ```
     GET /settings.php?remove_account=1